Meet the Team

 James received his MS in Mechanical Engineering in 2018 from the University of Alberta in the BLINC Lab.
 He received his BE in Mechanical Engineering in 2013 from McGill University.
 James worked on designing satellites at MacDonald Dettweiler and Associates Satellites from 2014-2016.
 At PSYONIC, he works on design for manufacturing as well as implementing, conducting, and analyzing mechanical tests on all of PSYONIC’s products.

-Gabe is currently studying Industrial Design at the University of Illinois at Urbana-Champaign and is expected to graduate in 2020.
-He works on hand and finger design for the bionic hand.
+Gabriel is currently studying Industrial Design at the University of Illinois at Urbana-Champaign and is graduating in 2020.
+He works on hand and finger design for the bionic hand, and designs the UI/UX for the iOS and Android mobile application.

-Dhipak is currently studying Mechanical Engineering at the University of Illinois at Urbana-Champaign and is expected to graduate in 2019.
-He works on composite manufacturing and design for the bionic hand.
+Dhipak received his BS in Mechanical Engineering at the University of Illinois at Urbana-Champaign in May 2019.
+He has worked on the design of UAV components and structural/aerodynamic components in carbon fiber.
+At PSYONIC, Dhipak works on composite manufacturing and mechanical design for the bionic hand.

 meet the ADVISORS